virgesmith/pybind11-examples/README.md

 - [X] polymorphism across C++ and python (subclassing C++ classes in python, calling python overrides through a C++ interface)
 - [X] dynamic immutable values wrapped in a `Constants` singleton
 - [X] C and C++ enumerations
-- [ ] vectorised functions
+- [X] vectorised functions with a performance comparison
 - [ ] type annotations for C++ implementations

 Most of the code originated in [this](http://github.com/virgesmith/poetry-pybind11-integration) project which was originally intended to demonstate how to make pybind11 work with poetry.
 The project evolved and became more about:
 - how to implement certain python constructs in C++
-- performance comparison between python modules implemented in [rust](https://github.com/virgesmith/poetry-rust-integration/) and C++
+- performance comparison between python modules implemented in python, [rust](https://github.com/virgesmith/poetry-rust-integration/) and C++

 # usage